iOS05-Stargazers/STAR/README.md

 #### Switch to Break Mode
 - Even while a Star is active, users can temporarily disable the Screen Time feature for up to 20 minutes.
-- A user-friendly flow encourages a balanced digital lifestyle.
+- A user-friendly flow encourages a balanced digital lifestyle.1

 ## ✨ Considerations
 #### Capabilities